ewenlawrence/ewenlawrence.github.io/_pages/about.md

   - /about.html
 ---

-I am an Erwin Schr&ouml;dinger Quantum fellow in the Atominstitut at TU Wien based in the group of <a href="https://ati.tuwien.ac.at//research_areas/quantum_optics_theory/research/EN/"><u>Peter Rabl</u></a>.
-Prior to this I was an EPSRC postdoctoral fellow in the School of Physics and Astronomy at the University of St Andrews where I collaborated closely with Jonathan Keeling and Brendon Lovett.
-My PhD was with Andrew Armour at the University of Nottingham.
+<p>I am an Erwin Schr&ouml;dinger Quantum fellow in the Atominstitut at TU Wien based in the group of <a href="https://ati.tuwien.ac.at//research_areas/quantum_optics_theory/research/EN/">Peter Rabl</a>.
+Prior to this I was an EPSRC postdoctoral fellow in the School of Physics and Astronomy at the University of St Andrews where I collaborated closely with <a href="https://www.st-andrews.ac.uk/~jmjk/">Jonathan Keeling</a> and <a href="https://www.st-andrews.ac.uk/~bwl4">Brendon Lovett</a>.
+My PhD was with <a href="https://www.nottingham.ac.uk/~ppxada/">Andrew Armour</a> at the University of Nottingham.</p>

-My research focuses on developing techniques for understanding complex, many-body, and non-Markovian open quantum systems.
+<p>My research focuses on developing techniques for understanding complex, many-body, and non-Markovian open quantum systems. </p>

 <a class="twitter-timeline" data-width="550" href="https://twitter.com/PeterGKirton?ref_src=twsrc%5Etfw">Tweets by PeterGKirton</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>